Introduction To Chronic Kidney Disease

 Note – The motive of this article is to provide general information about health-related subjects.
 Please consult a health expert to get the best advice related to your health issues.

 Chronic kidney disease is a serious health condition that can lead to long-term damage and even death if left untreated.
-However, with proper kidney disease treatment and lifestyle changes, it is possible to reverse this disease.
+However, with proper treatment for kidney and lifestyle changes, it is possible to slow the progression of ckd.
 With the help of medical professionals and lifestyle changes individuals can reduce their risk of developing chronic kidney disease.

 Is Stage 3 kidney disease considered severe?